Mlaiel/iacherie/docs/system/COLLABORATION_IMPLEMENTATION.md

 - Optimize timelines
 - Share revenue transparently

-All agents are fully functional, tested, and ready for production use in the Ainflue platform.
+All agents are fully functional, tested, and ready for production use in the IA Chérie platform.